Trent Johnston: Ireland captain

 He was made Irish captain in time for the semi-final of the 2005 Intercontinental Cup against the UAE in Windhoek, Namibia.
 The match was drawn, but Ireland qualified for the final on bonus points.
 Ireland faced Kenya in the final, winning by six wickets.
 The following year started with several matches against English county sides before captaining Ireland in their first ever One Day International against England.
 He also played in the European Championship that year, which included ODIs against Scotland and the Netherlands.
 He also played in two Intercontinental Cup matches, against Namibia and Scotland.

 Johnston remained Irish captain for the World Cricket League Division One tournament in Kenya in January/February 2007 and for the World Cup, playing an Intercontinental Cup match against the UAE in between the two events.
 The World Cup provided Johnston with some of the high points in his cricket career, leading his team to a thrilling tie against Zimbabwe and hitting the winning runs against Pakistan to record one of the biggest upsets in cricket history.
 He also captained Ireland to a win over Bangladesh in the Super Eight stage of the tournament as Ireland finished eighth in the tournament.
 He remained captain of the Ireland side for their Friends Provident Trophy campaign in 2007 and took a hat-trick against Gloucestershire on 10 May 2007 which was only the second hat-trick for Ireland, the only previous one coming in August 1877 against I Zingari.

 In Irish club cricket, he played for the Carlisle Cricket club and Railway Union Cricket Club.
-In October 2007, he published a book "Raiders of the Caribbean" (co-authored with Gerard Siggins) with The O'Brien Press which tells the story of Ireland's remarkable performances in the 2007 Cricket World Cup.
+In October 2007, he published a book "Raiders of the Caribbean" (co-authored with Gerard Siggins) with The O'Brien Press which tells the story of Ireland's performances in the 2007 Cricket World Cup.